sjhuang26/thinking-system/README.md

 Training advantages.

+The fact that there are only two items seems advantageous.
+Maybe there is the mechanistic manipulation of "back-and-forth brain wave" rhythm.
+However, a more practical idea is that when there are only two items, there is only one INCORRECT item, such that **label swapping** the meaning of CORRECT and INCORRECT is equivalent to moving to the other locus of attention.
+In a way, the INCORRECT cue is felt as very specifically and unambiguously **anti-attention** that helps cope with the interferences and makes the rhythm stronger.

-- mechanistic manipulation of "back-and-forth brain wave" rhythm.
-Notice how shifting attention slightly shifts the stability of the details.
+- Notice how shifting attention slightly shifts the stability of the details.
   - I believe that the rhythm reflects how visualization works.
     - The **"mind's eye"** rapidly moves from past (the visualization of synthesizing the necessary episodic memories and simulating hypotheticals when necessary) to present (visual appearance of the present).
 - Attention-related interferences are stressed